seanpmaxwell/React-Ts-Best-Practices/README.md

 ## 🎨 Styling and everyday conventions

-Small conventions help a codebase feel consistent.
-They are most useful when they remove decisions without making ordinary work harder.
+Small conventions make a codebase feel consistent.
+They're most useful when they remove decisions without adding friction.

 <a id="styling-the-ui"></a>